 Summer 2019 was the first time we could really start to explore the site.
 Across the site the grassland varied significantly – the main meadow is suitable for hay, the middle part of the meadow over run with Ragwort – which is really important for a wide range of insects but may cause us headaches in the future.
 While the area closest to the river is half dry grassland with finer grasses, flowering plants and ant hills and half wet grassland with alder saplings happily growing.
 A walk through the long grass revealed over 100 Pyramidal Orchids, several Bee Orchids and even a few Southern Marsh Orchids.

 Plans for the Future

-There are two public footpaths which cross the site one runs from Church Lane and the other from Thelnetham Church both head into Hinderclay Fen and the Angles Way (permissive path) runs across Reeves Meadows joining Hinderclay Fen and Thelnetham Middle Fen together.
+There are three public footpaths which criss cross the site one runs from Thelnetham Church into Reeves Meadows joining the one from Church Lane.
+The both head towards the river and join the east west footpath joining Hinderclay Fen and Thelnetham Middle Fen.
+The latter is also the route of the Angles Way long distance footpath.
 Signs will be put up on site when the sheep are due to be grazing just reminding people to keep their dogs on a lead and under control.